 My exit was no laughing matter, torn as I was from the shores of a superpower.
 When I was called to the Capital I knew I was headed for much smaller spaces than my Manhattan office, but I could never have imagined this stall, a room smack-dab in the middle of a massacre.

 Before I left, the butcher showed me how to make the best cut.
 I bought vitamins and a gun, said goodbye to my mother, consulted with my doctor, cheated on my wife and shot a small animal.
 I put it all in my report and prepared to meet the President.
-He informed me that my death would be trivial but necessary.
+He informed me my death would be trivial but necessary.
 My accountant assured me he would invest the proceeds.
 I changed all the dates, dug up my father’s bones and hid them in the attic.
 I was free.

 When I got here George’s thunder rolled, the rich were leaving for France and the dead could speak.
 My advisor was a man at the disposal of the coalition except when he was transporting Afghan heroin up his ass.
-He told me that his eyes block the future and it is difficult to find a good firing squad in the middle of a morning milking.
+He told me his eyes block the future and that it’s difficult to find a good firing squad in the middle of a morning milking.
 I didn’t understand a word he said and later I realised it just didn’t matter.
-Happily my bewilderment did not preclude us from becoming friends.
+My bewilderment did not preclude us from becoming friends.

 His name was Aban.
 This country is my orchard, he said, if you put it in a box it will shrink every distance and Texas cannot adapt to small spaces.
 Sorry for the invasion, I said, the good news is we have no plan for the occupation.
 Our best estimate is just a few weeks.
 We do what we do, and then we discover the reason.
 It’s a blind man’s technique.
 We’ll leave after the contracts are signed.